Sewing Machine Review: Grace Qnique 14+ / 15R Sit Down Longarm

 Even more frustrating, I've also found many sewing machine manufacturers don't seem to care when this happens.
 Some companies have gotten so big and corporatized they're too busy to listen when a quilter - the person USING their machine - writes in to say something isn't working properly.

 So when I met with Grace Company, I was actively looking for more than just a machine - I was also looking for a company that would be willing to work with me and listen.
 I was looking for a company that was small enough to not need seven committee meetings to make a decision.
 I also wanted a company that would actively respond to machine issues, and not just for me because I can make a video on it, but for everyone.

 I found all of that and more with Grace Company.
 I've been working for months with Nathan and Jaren and both actively ask for input so they can improve the machines and products they offer.
 I love working with a company that stands behind their products this way and has excellent customer service for everyone.

 Moving the Grace Qnique to the Longarm Continuum Frame

 After about a year of quilting on the Grace Qnique as a sit down machine, I decided it was time to try quilting on a longarm frame.
 This is a totally different style of quilting because now I'm moving the machine, not the quilt.
 See how this works and the process of building the frame in this video:

-I hope you enjoyed seeing the timelapse video of Dad, James, and I building the frame together.
+I hope you enjoyed seeing the timelapse video of us building the frame together.
 It took about two days to get set up completely, mostly because we realized after a day of quilting that the legs should be adjusted higher.
-I believe I have the legs set up at the maximum height and that has worked great for both Dad and I and we find it very comfortable to quilt for long periods of time on the longarm.
+I believe I have the legs set up at the maximum height and that has worked great for me and I find it very comfortable to quilt for long periods of time on the longarm.